IanMercer/imagemultiplier/README.md

 Image Multiplier is an AddIn for Xamarin Studio.

-It adds a new file type '.multiplier' to the Add new menu under the category Misc.

-In this file you specify a set of output image files that you want to create and then a set of source SVG files you want to process.
-It multiplies each source SVG file by each matched output specifier to create the large number of PNG files that are needed for a typical, modern Android and iOS project in Xamarin.
+It adds a new file type '.multiplier' in which you can specify a set of output image files that you want to create and a set of source SVG files you want to process.

+Image Multiplier processes each source SVG file against each matched set of output specifiers to create PNG files.
+The output specifier defines the size of the image and the file name and directory where it should be created.

+From a simple text file and a set of SVG files, Image Multiplier can create all of the image sizes you need for any iOS, Android, Windows Phone, Mac, or Web projects in your solution.

+You can specify different sets of output image specifiers for each component of your application, e.g. one set for icons, another for toolbar icons, another for App Store icons and another for your web site.

+To regenerate all your image files simply edit the .multiplier file and save it.

+There is no easier way to create all of the PNG files you need for your Xamarin cross-platform solution.

 Here is a sample '.multiplier' file: